 The University of South Florida Education Abroad Office (USF EAO) is committed to supporting students in their study abroad goals.
 If you are interested in participating in a program that is not listed on the the Education Abroad Office's website, then you will be able to apply for the non-USF Program after beginning the process with an advisor in the EAO.
-Such programs are referred to as "Non-USF Programs."
+Such programs are referred to as "Non-Affiliate Programs."

 These are programs administered and supervised by a third party organization; this category also includes directly enrolling in a foreign university.
 USF charges an administrative cost but otherwise all other costs associated with the program would be paid directly to the non-USF organization or university.
 In most cases, the academic credit associated with the program would come from another institution and would be transferred into the student's USF record after the transcript is received at the USF EAO.
 The EAO has included some non-USF programs in our main Program listing, but students are free to continue looking elsewhere and work with an Education Abroad Advisor on such programs.

 When choosing to pursue a Non-USF Program, consider the following: